codesleeps/pixelcraft-bloom/APPLICATION_OVERVIEW.md

 ### "We went from 15% to 28% conversion rate in the first month"
 *- Digital Marketing Agency, 12 employees*

-### "PixelCraft handles 90% of our initial inquiries.
+### "AgentsFlowAI handles 90% of our initial inquiries.
 Our team focuses on closing deals."
 *- Web Development Studio, 5 employees*

 ### "Best investment we made.
 Paid for itself in the first week."